Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 A key research institute has the following sources of funding:

-(3)The key research institute’s income from industry-university collaboration
+(3)The key research institute’s income from industry-academia collaboration.

-(4)The key research institute’s income from government subsidies for scientific research or commissions for scientific research
+(4)The key research institute’s income from government subsidies for scientific research or from commissioned implementation.

-If the funding referred to in Subparagraph 2, Item 3 and Item 6 of the preceding paragraph is from a collaborating enterprise or enterprises, the funding amount provided this way each year is not be permitted to be less than the Executive Yuan National Development Fund appropriations referred to in Subparagraph 1 of the preceding paragraph; if the annual financial statements show that this requirement has not been met, the competent authority shall order the key research institute to take action to improve the situation within a specified time limit and follow-up the situation at regular intervals until the situation has been remedied, and the remedying of the situation shall be listed as one of the items to be examined when conducting evaluation of the key research institute and referred to when deliberating over a n application to continue operating the key research institute.
+If the funding referred to in Item 3 and Item 6, Subparagraph 2 of the preceding paragraph is from a collaborating enterprise or enterprises, the funding amount provided this way each year shall not be less than appropriations from the National Development Fund of the Executive Yuan referred to in Subparagraph 1 of the preceding paragraph; if the annual financial statements show that this requirement has not been met, the competent authority shall order the key research institute to take action to make improvements within a specified period and conduct regular follow-ups until improvements are made.
+The said improvements shall be listed as an evaluation item for the research institute and as a reference for the review of its application for renewal of operations.

 The funds of a key research institute are used for the payment of: